segun-codes/schms-be/README.md

 # schms-be
 This is a school management.
-It incorporate facility and features to simplify and automate business management process in elementary and secondary schools.
+It incorporates facility and features to simplify and automate business management process in elementary and secondary schools.

 # EXPECTED FEATURES
 ## Basic module